Fiserv Inc. (FISV) Stock Could Soon Reward Patient Investors

-Fiserv Inc. (NASDAQ: FISV) is -3.31% lower on its value in year-to-date trading and has touched a low of $87.03 and a high of $110.99 in the current 52-week trading range.
+Fiserv Inc. (NASDAQ: FISV) is -3.03% lower on its value in year-to-date trading and has touched a low of $87.03 and a high of $110.99 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The FISV stock was last observed hovering at around $102.19 in the last trading session, with the day’s loss setting it -1.84% off its average median price target of $120.50 for the next 12 months.
-It is also 30.79% off the consensus price target high of $145.00 offered by 36 analysts, but current levels are -5.63% lower than the price target low of $95.00 for the same period.
+The FISV stock was last observed hovering at around $101.46 in the last trading session, with the day’s loss setting it -0.82%.

 3 Tiny Stocks Primed to Explode